ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 CREATING THE COMPETENCY MATRIX

- e details of the competency matrix impact every member of the team,
+The details of the competency matrix impact every member of the team,

 so it stands to reason that the team should be included in specifying those details.
 Referring to the Team-Based Decisioning Models section of Mini Management Frameworks, page 33, this is definitely a job for either the straw man or the codevelopment model.